 In April 2017, medical technology company Becton, Dickinson & Co., better known simply as BD, announced it had acquired C.R.
 Bard, Inc. (branded now as Bard) for $24 billion.
-The deal is expected to close in late 2017.
-The companies will have a combined $16 billion in annual revenue and 65,000 employees.
+At the time of the acquisition, the companies had a combined $16 billion in annual revenue and 65,000 employees.

-Based in Murray Hill, New Jersey, Bard reported $531 million in net income on $3.7 billion in revenue for 2016.
+Based in Murray Hill, New Jersey, Bard reported $531 million in net income on $3.7 billion in revenue for 2016 before the BD acquisition.
 The company manufactures about 15,000 products.

 Charles Russell Bard owned a New York business importing French scarves in the early 20th century.
 He suffered from urinary discomfort as a result of tuberculosis and began using a European “cure-all” called Gomenol that eased the pain.
 In 1907, Bard began importing and distributing Gomenol in the U.S., marking his company’s entrance into the medical industry.
 He landed exclusive rights to distribute a French-made urethral catheter that same year.